 How long a cat can live with feline leukemia depends on several variables.
 Feline leukemia is technically a terminal illness that can have devastating effects on your cat's immune system, and the complications that arise from the condition are eventually fatal.
 Although there is no cure for this disease, there are some simple efforts a cat owner can make in order to slow down the illness and strengthen a cat's immune system during the progression of the illness.

-Life Expectancy Difficult to Determine
+Feline Leukemia Life Expectancy Is Difficult to Determine

 What Can a Pet Owner Do?